A fast and oblivious matrix compression algorithm for Volterra integral operators: A fast and oblivious algorithm

 The aim of this section is to introduce a novel algorithm which allows for a simultaneous compression of the matrix $\ttK$ used for the evaluation of \eqref{eq:algebraic2} and the history of the data stored in the vectors $g^n$, $n \ge 1$.
 The underlying approximation is that of $\cH^2$-matrix compression techniques \cite{Bor2010,Hac2015}.
+We first collect some results about these hierarchical approximations and then state and analyze our algorithm.